nethical6/mywebsite/content/blog/PoemSad.md

 But never can

-I love he lonely night,
+I love the lonely night

 thinking about ways to reduce my lifespan

 <br>

-My brain always reminds me of things I fear,
+My brain always reminds me of things I fear

-The Sun has come up and given me another day,
+The Sun has come up and given me another day

-So I'll have to play again here,
+So I'll have to play again here

 And I'm okay is what I'll say